Adobe Acrobat training

 PDF is the de-facto standard for distributing documents via the Web to view or print.

-Our Introduction to Adobe Acrobat course teaches how to create PDF documents from a variety of sources, and goes on to cover:
+Adobe Acrobat training teaches how to create PDF documents from a variety of sources, and goes on to cover:

 - Sharing PDFs with virtually anyone, anywhere.